lourdescrivelli/plotmachines_sample/README.md

 # plotmachines_sample
-Testing Reproducibility of PlotMachines Paper
+Testing Reproducibility of PlotMachines Paper (https://arxiv.org/abs/2004.14967)

 Custom preprocessing for the PlotMachines Paper .
-Original code and paper can be found at: https://github.com/hrashkin/plotmachines
+Original code can be found at: https://github.com/hrashkin/plotmachines

 What is different?
 The original paper uses Wikiextractor.
 Currently, there seems to be a bug with this repository, so I was unable to reproduce the original data.